 Which means that it’s also possible, at no cost to you, to turn a four-day week into five.

 What could you do with 40 more work days (per person) this next 12 months?
 And at no extra cost!

 Worth taking some action?

 THE REAL ISSUE:

-What Max Ringleman actually proved was – when individual performance is masked (by others) then performance falls.
+What Max Ringleman actually proved was that when individual performance is masked by others, performance falls.

 Each ‘player’ expects the others to do the work.
 ‘Slacking’ becomes invisible (and inevitable), because there’s less pressure to do well.

 But teamwork is still a powerful force.
 It’s a powerful force in all successful sports teams.
 It can be a powerful force in your business team too.

 SOLUTION: Prevent social loafing happening – build a culture of accountability in your firm.